History of the Catholic Church in France: Recent history

-On the eve of the release of the motu proprio Summorum Pontificum, the 7 July 2007 document by which Pope Benedict XVI declared that the 1962 Roman Missal could still be used privately by any priest of the Latin Church and that enacted looser conditions for its use in celebrating Mass with a congregation, the Tridentine Mass was celebrated in France on the basis of Pope John Paul II's motu proprio Ecclesia Dei in 132 churches or chapels with the consent of the Ordinary of the place, and in 184 places served by the Society of Saint Pius X and its affiliated communities.
+On the eve of the release of the motu proprio Summorum Pontificum, the 7 July 2007 document by which Pope Benedict XVI declared that the 1962 Roman Missal could still be used privately by any priest of the Latin Church and that enacted looser conditions for its use in celebrating Mass with a congregation, the Tridentine Mass was celebrated in France based on Pope John Paul II's motu proprio Ecclesia Dei in 132 churches or chapels with the consent of the Ordinary of the place, and in 184 places served by the Society of Saint Pius X and its affiliated communities.

 On 7 July 2009, two years after the publication of the motu proprio, the Tridentine Mass was celebrated in an additional 72 chapels and churches with the consent of the Ordinary of the place, an increase of 55%.
 The number of places served by the Society of Saint Pius X remained 184, as before.